and other smaller ticket items...

 We have chosen to weather-proof the sides (with windows of mosquito netting) and mosquito net the aft section, given that there is little water and wind access at the best of times.

 While the space was always there, it's much more usable in all weather conditions.
-In fact, doubled the comfort factor.
+In fact, double the comfort factor.

 The helm too got a facelift with new clears.
 The very large zipped windows allow great ventilation through summer while keeping warmer & dry through winter.